darkAlert/suproc/README.md

 - `-p PARENT, --parent PARENT` The parent process ID.

 #### kill
+Kill a single instance process by its name:
 - `name`                  Process name to kill
 - `-nk, --no-killer-proc` Create a killer process and try to kill the target process in it
 - `-f, --force`           If set, the current process may also be killed!
-- `-p, --purge`           Remove the pid file and log file of the killed process
+- `-p, --purge`           Remove the pid and log files of the killed process
 - `-pd PDIR, --pdir PDIR` PIDLockFile directory
 - `-ld LDIR, --ldir LDIR` Logs directory

 #### log
+Print logs of a single instance process by its name (NOTE: the log is created only for processes running in daemon mode):
 - `name`                          Process name to print its log
 - `-f, --follow`                  Follow new lines and print them as they appear
 - `-n LAST_N, --last-n LAST_N`    The number of lines to print from the end of the file